Sea Monkey Experiment

 - After this we will do a "blind test" and your brine sea monkey eggs will be given to someone else to raise (so you are not tempted to bias the experiment).

 - Meet with the group that attempted to hatch your eggs.
 Discuss the results in terms of your hypothesis.

 - In a clear and concise write up of your experiment, discuss the results in the broader terms of astrobiology.

-Be prepared to discuss the design of your experiment and outcomes with the class (In-Class Activity 2) following the submission of your assignment.
+Students should be prepared to discuss the design of your experiment and outcomes with the class (In-Class Activity 2) following the submission of the assignment.